 These drills are conducted in shorts and T-shirts.
 Helmets and pads are not allowed.

-In the early work, quarterbacks Kevin Newsome, Matt McGloin, Paul Jones and Brett Brackett have each had the opportunity to run Drill 6 with the first-team wideouts, which have seen a rotation of Graham Zug, Chaz Powell, Derek Moye, Justin Brown, Devon Smith and A.J.
-Price and at times.
+In the early work, quarterbacks Daryll Clark and Kevin Newsome have each had the opportunity to run Drill 6 with the first-team wideouts, which have seen a rotation of Brett Brackett, Graham Zug, Chaz Powell, A.J.
+Price and Derek Moye at times.
+QB Matt McGloin has also been involved in the Drill 6 passing sets.

 1v1/2v2: The 1v1 and 2v2 drills are basically one-on-one and two-on-two sets where offensive linemen are matched up with defensive assignments and are tested on their ability to engage, shift, roll or pull on the defensive linemen.
 These drills focus on each offensive lineman's skills of engaging, setting and holding their blocks and on the defensive linemen's ability to "break the block" and create leverage.